-Franchised operators are not exposed to changes in charges as a result of ORR's periodic review, and are not considered further in this impact assessment.
-However, it is noted that in the long-run, as franchises are re-negotiated, a higher VUC will be factored into decision making - i.e. there might be a change in premia or ticket prices.
+Franchised operators are not exposed to changes in charges as a result of ORR's periodic review and are not considered further in this impact assessment.
+However, it is noted that, in the long-run, as franchises are re-negotiated, a higher VUC will be factored into decision making - i.e. there might be a change in premia or ticket prices.

 Open access operators (OAOs) will be directly affected financially by the increase in the VUC.
-Specifically, the government does not hold them neutral to an increase in track access charges and, therefore, any increase in the amount paid in charges would see an immediate increase in their cost base.
+Specifically, governments do not hold them neutral to an increase in track access charges, therefore, any increase in the amount paid in charges would see an immediate increase in their cost base.
 However, our modelling shows the VUC increase will be broadly offset by the removal of the capacity charge.
-Open access operators are therefore also not considered further in this impact assessment.
+Thus, open access operators are also not considered further in this impact assessment.

 Freight operators will be directly affected financially by the increase in the VUC, as they are fully exposed to changes in charges.
-For freight operators, VUCs represent c.80% of their total charges and c.5% of total freight operator costs.
+For freight operators, the VUC represents c.80% of their total charges and c.5% of total freight operator costs.
 For freight operators as a whole, the removal of the capacity charge and the coal spillage charge does not offset the forecast VUC increase.
-Total variable charges for freight are forecast to increase materially.
+Total variable charges3 for freight are forecast to increase materially.

-The precise impact on freight operators is likely to depend on their business models and the stage of the business/investment cycle they are in.
-Whether or not freight operators choose to outright purchase or lease rolling stock, as well as the length of any leasing contracts, is likely to affect their ability to quickly renew their rolling stock following an increase in the VUC (and thus, respond to incentives to invest in track friendly rolling stock).
-Nonetheless, in principle we might expect (some of) the following impacts:
+The precise impact on freight operators is likely to depend on their business models and the stage of the investment cycle they are in.
+For example, factors such as whether or not freight operators choose to outright purchase or lease rolling stock, and the length of any leasing contracts is likely to affect the incentive to adapt their cost base over time following an increase in the current and expected VUC.
+Nonetheless, in principle, we might expect some of the following impacts: